Vanguard 15

 Currently Available at the Rudder Club: 10

 • The International 420 Dinghy is a sailing dinghy popular for racing and teaching.
 The hull is fiberglass with internal buoyancy tanks.
 The 420 has a Bermuda rig and an optional spinnaker and trapeze.
 It has a large sail-area-to-weight ratio, and is designed to plane easily.
 It can be rigged to be sailed single-handed or double-handed.
-The 420 is an International class recognized by World Sailing.
-The name refers to the boat's length of 420 centimeters (4.2 m; 13 ft 9 in).
+These boats are primarily meant for teaching, and may not be available during Youth Sailing or Summer Camp

 • Length: 13.78 ft